Turtlecrafter81/al-guides/Beginner UI Guide.md

   * Iris Libre: FFNF
   * Vichya Dominion: MNF
   * Sardegna Empire: RN
   * There's also 2 common names for gears: SKC for German equipment and MLE for France equipment.
-Because these are present in the name so it's a bit more intuitive like that.
+Because these are present in the name, it's a bit more intuitive to use those terms.
+They also happen to have historical leanings.
 </details>

 <details>